drakmaniso/bevy_pixel_camera/README.md

 multiple of the virtual resolution, anything out of bounds will still be hidden.

+A small example is included in the crate.
+Run it with:

+    $ cargo run --example flappin

 ## Comparison with other methods

 There is several possible methods to render pixel-art based games.
 This